MIhirMishra/docker_base_line_image/README.md

 ^AWS CodeBuild is a fully managed build service that compiles source code, runs tests, and produces software packages that are ready to deploy.

+Any change in this repo will trigger the built of new docker image which is pushed to ECR.